liebki/RawgNET/README.md

 ## Roadmap

-- Make code more clean especially the ""RawgRequest"" method!
-- Clean up the messy RawgAccessManager
+- Clean up the messy RawgAccessManager!
-- Export "Newtonsoft.Json" nuget package with library
 - More to come..